MicrosoftDocs/windows-itpro-docs/windows/deployment/update/windows-analytics-FAQ-troubleshooting.md

 Even though devices can take 2-3 days after enrollment to show up due to latency in the system, you can now verify the status of your devices with a few hours of running the deployment script as described in [You can now check on the status of your computers within hours of running the deployment script](https://blogs.technet.microsoft.com/upgradeanalytics/2017/05/12/wheres-my-data/) on the Windows Analytics blog.

-If devices are not showing up as expected, find a representative device and follow these steps to rerun the latest Upgrade Readiness deployment script on it to troubleshoot issues:
+If devices are not showing up as expected, find a representative device and follow these steps to run the latest pilot version of the Upgrade Readiness deployment script on it to troubleshoot issues:

 1. Download and extract the [Upgrade Readiness Deployment Script](https://www.microsoft.com/download/details.aspx?id=53327).
 Ensure that the **Pilot/Diagnostics** folder is included.
 2. Edit the script as described in [Upgrade Readiness deployment script](../upgrade/upgrade-readiness-deployment-script.md).
 3. Check that `isVerboseLogging` is set to `$true`.
 4. Run the script again.
 Log files will be saved to the directory specified in the script.
 5. Check the output of the script in the command window and/or log **UA_dateTime_machineName.txt** to ensure that all steps were completed successfully.
-The filename with a GUID has clear text that can be read to uncover common issues.
 6. If you are still seeing errors you can't diagnose, then consider open a support case with Microsoft Support through your regular channel and provide this information.

-If you want to check a large number of devices, you should run the latest script at scale from your management tool of choice (for example, System Center Configuration Manager) and check the results centrally (you might not need verbose logging in this case, unless you plan to collect the log files).
+If you want to check a large number of devices, you should run the latest script at scale from your management tool of choice (for example, System Center Configuration Manager) and check the results centrally.

-If you think the issue might be related a network proxy, check the endpoint connectivity(#endpoint-connectivity).
+If you think the issue might be related to a network proxy, check "Enable data sharing" section of the [Enrolling devices in Windows Analytics](windows-analytics-get-started.md) topic.
 Also see [Understanding connectivity scenarios and the deployment script](https://blogs.technet.microsoft.com/upgradeanalytics/2017/03/10/understanding-connectivity-scenarios-and-the-deployment-script/) on the Windows Analytics blog.

-### Device Health data not appearing
+### Device Health crash data not appearing

 #### Is WER disabled?
 If Windows Error Reporting (WER) is disabled or redirected on your Windows devices, then reliability information cannot be shown in Device Health.